flass/pantagruel/README.md

                           pantagruel -i configfile --refresh -g genelist init  (note it is important that -g option be placed after the --refresh option)
                         Reverting to the exhaustive computation behavior can be done similarly by setting 'genefamlist' variable to an empty value or by using: pantagruel -i configfile --refresh -g '' init

+ Output: Gene co-evolution options:"

+    -q|--max_event_age Older relative age on the species tree (real value between 0.0 = tips and 1.0 = root) under which events will considered to compute co-evolution scores" and to build the gene co-evolution network.
+Deeper branches of the species tree are often long and aglomerate long evolutionary periods into one time point."
+                       As a result, gene histories involving old events mapped to these deep branches will be more likely to correlate in an unspecific way."
+                       Default value is 0.5, meaning events older than half the height of the ultrametric species tree are not considered for co-evolution scoring.

 # for any Pantagruel command calls: